PhaserEditor2D/PhaserEditor/docs/canvas.rst

 The ``userCode`` parameter is divided into sections that refer to different points of the generated code.
 The idea is to insert code into the generated methods, ``before`` and ``after`` the method's body.
 For example you can add code after the body of the method ``create`` to perform other initialization routines, like create tween objects or audio objects or set other parameters to the current objects.

-When you click to edit the ``userCode`` parameter it opens a dialog with a tab for method, and each tab has two text boxes, one to write the ``before`` code and other to write the ``after`` code.
+When you click to edit the ``userCode`` parameter, it opens a dialog with a tab for method, and each tab has two text boxes, one to write the ``before`` code and other to write the ``after`` code.
 For example, a state scene ``userCode`` has a tab for Constructor, Init, Preload and Create.
 All these tabs denote a method generated by the editor, so you can write your own code there.

 For example, let's see a case of user code inserted in a state scene via configuration: